Does Dry Needling Work for Plantar Fasciitis?

 What About Acupuncture and Dry Needling for Plantar Fasciitis?

 Acupuncture and dry needling together are a great approach to addressing plantar fasciitis.
 My typical needling sessions for plantar fasciitis include acupuncture points around the foot, ankle, and lower leg that have been proven to bring relief.
-After performing acupuncture to those points I’ll do some dry needling to the plantar fascia followed by dry needling to the calf.
+After performing acupuncture to those points I’ll do some dry needling in the calf.

 By utilizing acupuncture and dry needling together the patient gets the pain relief effects of acupuncture and the trigger point reduction of dry needling.
 This is why I typically refer to any appointments involving dry needling or acupuncture as “needling” appointments since I like to use a mix of the two techniques.